 Historical Notes for This Recipe:

-This interesting salad was first posted July 2015; it was last updated with more information in 2022.
+This interesting Green Bean Salad recipe was first posted July 2015; it was last updated with more information in 2022.